Charlie-Brownie85/vue-spotifake/README.md

 # SPOTIFAKE MIGRATION TO VUE 3

+- Fix navigation between results!!
+KeepAlive?
-- Add infinite scroll (vueUse virtual scroll)
+- Improve styles of results panel for infinite scroll (scrollbar and loader spinner?)
+- Add back to top
 - Add single item view
+- Optimize routes to add search query in path (and use it to reproduce search & results)
 - Add filters
-- Optimize routes to add search query in path (and use it to reproduce search & results)
 - Add language change selector
 - Tests
 - Review router views (header?)